Anxiety Across the Lifespan – Healing and Growth

 Sara Myers, MA, LMFT, CMHS

-Sara Myers is a dedicated and compassionate Licensed Marriage and Family Therapist and Child Mental Health Specialist.
-With a Master of Arts in Marriage and Family Therapy from Antioch University in Seattle and over a decade of experience in both private practice and community health settings, Sara specializes in evidence-based therapeutic approaches.
-She is highly skilled at simplifying complex psychological concepts to foster trust and understanding in her clients.
+I am a dedicated and compassionate Licensed Marriage and Family Therapist and Child Mental Health Specialist.
+With a Master of Arts in Marriage and Family Therapy from Antioch University in Seattle and over a decade of experience in both private practice and community health settings, I specialize in evidence-based therapeutic approaches.
+I am highly skilled at simplifying complex psychological concepts to foster trust and understanding in my clients.

-Her diverse professional experience includes consulting and educating schools and youth soccer programs on topics such as bullying, identifying emotional and behavioral concerns, child development, communication, and risk.
-Sara has led special population and child and family consultations with other therapists in community health, and she has taught Ethics in Family Systems, Communications in Therapy, Gottman methods, and Multicultural Competency and Humility at Antioch University.
-Her work with children, teens, adults, and families has deepened her understanding of the challenges experienced throughout the lifespan.
+My diverse professional experience includes consulting and educating schools and youth soccer programs on topics such as bullying, identifying emotional and behavioral concerns, child development, communication, and risk.
+I have led special population and child and family consultations with other therapists in community health, and I have taught Ethics in Family Systems, Communications in Therapy, Gottman methods, and Multicultural Competency and Humility at Antioch University.
+My work with children, teens, adults, and families has deepened my understanding of the challenges experienced throughout the lifespan.

-On her own time, Sara enjoys hiking, skiing, golfing, attending sporting events, and gathering with family and friends.
+On my own time, I enjoy hiking, skiing, golfing, attending sporting events, and gathering with family and friends.

 Security-Minded: Sara Myers Therapy Cybersecurity Best Business Practices